ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 #### **GetActionClass**

 It gets action class that the agent of specified class performs.
-If the abstract sc-agent for this agent class does not have an action class, then method will throw `utils::ExceptionInvalidState`.
+If the abstract sc-agent for this agent class does not have an action class, then method will throw `utils::ExceptionItemNotFound`.

 ```cpp
 // File my_agent.cpp